Pprave1/bikesharing/README.md

    ### Summary

-   In NYC August month has high peak riding hours that is from from 5pm to 7pm.Based on this bar chart maintainance can be performed from 2am to 5am.From graph analysis shows
+   In NYC August month has high peak riding hours that is from from 5pm to 7pm.Based on this bar chart maintainance can be performed from 2am to 5am.

-   Males subscribers are the highest users and follow high use time.
+   From graph analysis shows Males subscribers are the highest users and follow high use time.